545ch4/flippie/README.md

 ## Basic idea and some background

 Usual story: no money, lots of deadlines, unsustainable promises, social responsibility, no time at all, but the unique opportunity to get an additional time-sink.
 Yeah.
 Seconds later, I got two huge flip-dot displays I couldn't even carry myself and a lot of single modules.
-Soon (measured in seasons) it became obvious, that reverse engineering the RS484 based IBIS bus would not make me very happy in the long run.
-So I decided to throw away the original controller board and drive the flip-dot modules myself.
-This is the story of that effort...
+Soon (measured in seasons) it became obvious, that reverse engineering the RS485 based IBIS bus would not make me very happy in the long run.
+So I decided to throw away the original controller board and drive the flip-dot modules myself. **The goal would be a non intrusive board to directly connect any BROSE display (or array of the same) through the proprietary 60-pin connector...**  So, this is the story of that effort...

 ### Flip-dot display in general